alexyuly/chil/README.md

   - not |is: 0
 ```

-However, Chil provides a shorthand syntax for constraining the domain of a type within another type, which must be a single value, as opposed to a constructed type which is a key-value pair.
+However, Chil provides a shorthand *predicate type* syntax for constraining the domain of a type within another "predicate" type, which must be a single value like `number`, as opposed to a constructed type which is a key-value pair like `not: number`.

 Generically,